 In fact, Kalugas have been known for an aggressive attitude towards over-eager fishermen, and some stories suggest that they flip over boats to cause serious damage.
 These might just be old legends from the sea, but the reputation for ferocity is real.

-Of course, Kaluga caviar is the main appeal of the fish, and given the proximity of the Amur River to major trading ports, high-profile clientele has been demanding the product for centuries, placing a real strain on Kaluga’s numbers.
+Of course, Kaluga caviar is the main appeal of the fish, and given the proximity of the Amur River to major trading ports, high-profile clientele has been demanding the product for centuries, placing a real strain on Kaluga’s wildlife numbers.

 While the Kaluga population has dropped significantly over the years, things are turning around slowly thanks to regulations and sustainable aquaculture methods.
-We can hope that natural populations will return to their former glory along the Amur River, but it’s unlikely to happen in the near future due to the long generational life cycles of the fish.
+We can hope that natural populations will return to their former glory along the Amur River Basin, but it’s unlikely to happen in the near future due to the long generational life cycles of the fish.

 In the meantime, there are ways to enjoy sustainably farmed Kaluga caviar without the guilt or legal troubles, so don’t sweat!